michaelthielemans/ProjectHosting/Kubernetes/kube-vip.md

 ### Number of control plane nodes
 Best practice is to use 3 or 5 controller nodes.
 Why: etcd is a datastore dat will replicate data based on quora.
 If you have a even number of control plane nodes chances are that you have a split brain scenario.
-Etdc will make decisions based on 50% + 1 so it knows which instance of the datastore it needs to use.
+Etcd will make decisions based on 50% + 1 majority.

 ### HA control plane architecture